Azure-Samples/functions-quickstart-python-http-azd/README.md

 ---
 name: "Azure Functions Python HTTP Trigger using AZD"
-description: This repository contains a Azure Functions HTTP trigger quickstart written in Python and deployed to Azure using Azure Developer CLI (AZD).
-This sample uses manaaged identity and a virtual network to insure it is secure by default.
+description: This repository contains a Azure Functions HTTP trigger quickstart written in Python and deployed to Azure Flex Consumption using Azure Developer CLI (AZD).
+This sample uses managed identity and a virtual network to insure it is secure by default.
 page_type: sample
 languages:
 - Python